-There was one deviation from the methods and procedures described in the QAPP (Windward and Anchor QEA 2020) that occurred in the analytical laboratory are as follows: Phase II samples analyzed during Phase III were analyzed outside of hold time for sample delivery group (SDG) 22L0473.
-As a result, sample results were qualified for PCBs, dioxins/furans, TOC, and total solids.
-Data were determined to be acceptable for use as qualified.
+There was one deviation from the methods and procedures described in the QAPP (Windward and Anchor QEA 2020) that occurred in the analytical laboratory.
+Samples from Phase II locations IT632, IT699, IT814, and SC767 were identified for analysis during Phase III (sample delivery group [SDG] 22L0473).
+The samples were qualified due to hold time exceedances for PCBs, dioxins/furans, TOC, and total solids.
+Because PCBs and dioxins/furans are persistent and stable, and because samples were stored frozen, the data were determined to be acceptable for use as qualified by the validator.